-To prevent people from abusing the rules, the USPS can and does open media mail packages to inspect them.
+To prevent people from abusing the rules, USPS reserves the right to open and examine all media mail packages.
 At best, you’ll be slapped with a notice telling you to pay the regular shipping rates.
 At worst, you can be charged with mail fraud.

 Media mail shipping time can be as short as two days or as long as eight.
-The average is four or five days.
+However, the average is four or five days.

 How Do You Calculate Media Mail Cost?

-Hre’s the easy part.
-Media flat rate shipping is calculated by the pound.
-The first pound costs $2.80, with each pound after that adding only $0.53.
+Here’s the easy part.
+Media flat-rate shipping is calculated by the pound.
+The first pound costs $2.80, with each pound after that adding only 53 cents.
 The media mail weight limit is 70 pounds.
-All pounds are rounded up, by the way.
-So if you have a 2.1-pound package, it’s going to be treated like a 3-pound package.
+All pounds are rounded up.
+If you have a 2.1-pound package, it’s going to be treated like a 3-pound package.